tari-labs/tari-university/README.md

 \# | Topic
 ---- | ----
-1 | Mimblewimble Multiparty Bulletproof UTXO
+1 | Tor |!2 Tor
-2 | Tor |!2 Tor
+2 | An Introduction to the I2P Network
-3 | An Introduction to the I2P Network
+3 | Cryptographic Accumulators

 <i><b id="f1">*</b> Future topics in the pipeline are subject to change. [↩](#a1)</i>